slackapi/build-this-bot-workshop/README.md

 Open that file and you'll see a basic Flask app with a few routes we've got set up.

 The first route called `/listening` is where Slack can communicate with our bot.
 Slack will need to verify that this is the correct route to talk to our bot.
-In order to do this, Slack will make a request to our `\listening` endpoint and send a `challenge` parameter that it will expect us to return back.
+In order to do this, Slack will make a request to our `/listening` endpoint and send a `challenge` parameter that it will expect us to return back.
 In order for Slack to send this request we'll need expose our endpoint to the internet using HTTPS.

 ### Tunnel with ngrok